EdDataScienceEES/tutorial-jackegriffin/index.md

 LPI_data$Common.Name <- as.factor(LPI_data$Common.Name)
 LPI_data$family <- as.factor(LPI_data$Family)
 ```
-Since LPI_data is a data frame, the `map_()` functions will iterate over each column.
-An example of simple usage of the `map_()` functions is to summarize each column.
-For instance, you can identify the type of each column by applying the `class()` function to each column.
-Since the output of the `class()` function is a character, we will use the `map_chr()` function.
+Since `LPI_data` is a data frame, the `map_()` functions will iterate over each column.
+A simple example of using the `map_()` functions is to summarize each column.
+For example, you can identify the type of each column by applying the `class()` function to it.
+Since the output of the `class()` function is a character string, we would use the `map_chr()` function for this task.

-Apply the `class()` function to each column
+To apply the `class()` function to each column, you can use:
 ```
 LPI_data %>% map_chr(class)
+# This will return a character vector with the class type of each column in the LPI_data data frame
 ```
-This is very handy to get a quick snapshot of what you're working with in a dataset.
-Also, using pipes is great to use instead of adding the data again as an argument.
+This is a very convenient way to quickly assess what you're working with in a dataset.
+Additionally, using pipes (`%>%`) is a great approach, as it avoids repeating the data object as an argument in each function call.

-Similarly, if you want to identify the number of distinct values in each column, you could apply the `n_distinct()` function from the `dplyr` package to each column.
-Since the output of `n_distinct()` is a numeric (a double), you may want to use the `map_dbl()` function.
-This would provide the results of each iteration as a concatenation in a numeric vector.
+Similarly, if you want to identify the number of distinct values in each column, you can apply the `n_distinct()` function from the `dplyr` package to each column.
+Since the output of `n_distinct()` is a numeric value (a double), you should use the `map_dbl()` function to ensure the results are returned as a numeric vector.

-Apply the `n_distinct()` function to each column.
+To apply the `n_distinct()` function to each column, you can use:
 ```
 LPI_data %>% map_dbl(n_distinct)
+# This will give you a numeric vector with the number of distinct values for each column in the LPI_data data frame
 ```

-We can make this a bit more complicated by combining a few different summaries using `map_df()`.
-When making things a bit more complicated we normally also have to define anonymous function to apply to each column.
-We can do this using the tilde-dot notation too.
+We can make things a bit more complex by combining several summary functions using `map_df()`.
+When doing this, we often need to define an anonymous function for each column.
+This can be done easily using the tilde-dot notation.

-Then, once the columns have been iterated through, the `map_df()` function combines the data frames row-wise into a single data frame.
+After applying the functions to each column, `map_df()` combines the results into a single data frame, stacking the summaries row by row.
+This is helpful when you want to apply multiple functions to each column and view the results together in one table.

+This method allows us to quickly create a more detailed summary of our data, applying different functions to each column and combining the outputs in a neat, structured format.
 ```
 LPI_data %>% map_df(~(data.frame(n_distinct = n_distinct(.x),
                                   class = class(.x))))